rohan-wire/mls-architecture/draft-ietf-mls-architecture.md

 to attack forward security to a limited extent.
 This threat can be mitigated by having initial keys expire.

+Initial keying material (KeyPackages) using the `basic` Credential type is more vulnerable to replacement by a malicious or compromised DS, as there is no built-in cryptographic binding between the identity and the public key of the client.

+> **RECOMMENDATION:**
+> Prefer a Credential type in KeyPackages which includes a strong
+> cryptographic binding between the identity and its key (for example
+> the `x509` Credential type).
+When using the `basic` Credential type
+> take extra care to verify the identity (typically out-of-band).

 #### Privacy of delivery and push notifications

 An important mechanism that is often ignored from the privacy